 Other types of therapy covered by OHIP

-OHIP covers other types of therapy besides mental health, providing the patient meets the criteria.
+OHIP covers other types of therapy besides mental health, provided the patient meets the criteria.
 If you don’t fall under the categories OHIP covers or you require additional services, you can access them but you will need to pay for them yourself.
 Some examples are physiotherapy, occupational therapy, and speech therapy.

 OHIP will cover physiotherapy for people 19 years of age and under or 65 years and older.
 It will also cover physiotherapy if you are a recipient of either the Ontario Disability Support Program (ODSP) or Ontario Works, and a medical doctor or nurse practitioner has referred you.
 Additionally, you can expect OHIP coverage if you have been recently discharged as an inpatient for a condition that required physiotherapy in the last 12 months.